Context Engineering for RAG Pipelines

 [user query]

 This applies the Grounding pattern.
-The model knows it should use the provided context, not fall back to its training data.
+The model knows it should use the provided context to answer.

 Putting It Together